efty1991/ReactNativeFirst/react_native_setup_and_run.md

 2) After finishing installation of the above, we will install a rules for eslint configuration, we can see the differnce by below image for the eslint syntax and config file.
 <br/><b>npm install --save-dev eslint-config-rallycoding</b>

-3) For project related setup and configuration create a new file in root directory .eslintrc --